Klipper3d/klipper/docs/Config_Reference.md

 #   the type of micro-controller.
 #i2c_speed:
 #   The I2C speed (in Hz) to use when communicating with the device.
+#   The Klipper implementation on most micro-controllers is hard-coded
-#   On some micro-controllers changing this value has no effect.
-The
+#   to 100000 and changing this value has no effect.
+The default is
-#   default is 100000.
+#   100000.
 ```